 Yellowstone Country Assistance Network is also home to the Barbara Correll lending library.
 Barbara was an instrumental Board President who oversaw the implementation and policies which established the emergency assistance programs operated by YCAN.
 In 2010, at the request of Barbara the Board acquired a resource library available to our community partners, subcontractors, and especially the community we serve, Park County!
 Barbara donated countless hours to poverty alleviation in Park County Wyoming.
 She believed that nobody knew what the residents of Park County needed, better than the residents of Park County.
 That remains true today, each year are programs and projects are evaluated and modified with the communities input so we may better serve our clients.
 We will forever be grateful for her service to the YCAN board.

 Community Needs Assessments

-One of the community services we provide free of charge is a community needs assessment conducted every three (3) years for the counties we serve, funding for this is provided for by CSBG grant as is a federal requirement.
+One of the community services we provide is a community needs assessment conducted every three (3) years for the counties we serve, funding for this is provided for by CSBG grant as is a federal requirement.
 As part of this assessment we include low income individuals’ participation as well as customer satisfaction data to gather qualitative data.
 The assessment also provides quantitative data we collect on current data specific to poverty and its prevalence related to gender, age, race/ethnicity for their service area(s).
 The final reports are posted on our website and used by many organizations, governments and individuals seeking grant or other funding for community programs and services.
 The final report will show key findings on the causes and conditions of poverty and the needs of the communities assessed as well as a ranking of the community’s current poverty needs.
 The board utilizes these rankings in determining CSBG funding priorities each year.
 Link to Our Community Needs Assessments

 Community Outreach & Partnerships